Bighorn Medicine Wheel at sunset

 Most people know that the Sun "rises in the east and sets in the west".
 However, most people don't realize that is a generalization.
 Actually, the Sun only rises due east and sets due west on 2 days of the year -- the spring and fall equinoxes!
 On other days, the Sun rises either north or south of "due east" and sets north or south of "due west."

 Each day the rising and setting points change slightly.
 At the summer solstice, the Sun rises as far to the northeast as it ever does, and sets as far to the northwest.
 Every day after that, the Sun rises a tiny bit further south.
+The rising of the Sun at different places on the horizon at different times of the year is because the Earth is tilted on its axis.

 How does this work?